rocketboosters/reviser/README.md

 ## alias

-Assigns an alias to the specified version of the selected or specified lambda function.
-Or it will create a new alias and assign it to the specified version if the --create flag is included.
+Assign an alias to the specified version of the selected or specified lambda function.

 ```
 usage: alias [--function FUNCTION] [--yes] [--create] alias version